The price of a school meal is £2.20 per day.

-This will not apply to children in Hedgehogs, Woodpeckers or Squirrels classes as they will be given a free hot meal or packed lunch under the Government's Universal Infant Free School Meals initiative.
+This will not apply to children in Hedgehogs, Robins, Woodpeckers, Kingfishers, Squirrels or Puffins classes as they will be given a free hot meal or packed lunch under the Government's Universal Infant Free School Meals initiative.

 Is your child entitled to free school meals?

 As school meals become healthier, Medway Council would like to increase the number of children receiving free school meals.

 If you have children under 19 years of age and still in full time education, your child may be entitled to receive a free school meal if you receive either:

 · Income Support;